allo-protocol/allo-v2/contracts/strategies/_poc/micro-grants/README.md

 The `MicroGrantsStrategy` contract is a Solidity smart contract that implements a strategy for managing micro grants.
 It is designed to work with the `Allo` contract and extends the functionality of the `BaseStrategy` contract.
 The strategy involves allocating funds to recipients based on certain criteria and voting by allocators.

+They are 3 different versions of the MicroGrants implementation.
+- `MicroGrantsStrategy.sol`: uses a whitelist of allocators to determine if an allocator is valid or not.
+- `MicroGrantsHatsStrategy.sol`: utilizes Hats protocol for the allocator eligibility.
+- `MicroGrantsGovStrategy.sol`: validates an allocator based on the governance token balance at a pre-defined timestamp or block number.
+It supports both token with `getPriorVotes(sender, blocknumber)` and `getPastVotes(sender, timestamp)`.

 ## Table of Contents

 - [MicroGrantsStrategy](#micrograntsstrategy)